 —to 1 if it intended to setup a secure ToF measurement exchange protocol.

-—to 0 if it intended not to setup a a secure ToF measurement exchange protocol
+—to 0 if it intended to setup a non-secure ToF measurement exchange protocol

-The ISTA that does not support secure ToF measurement shall set the Secure ToF Supported field to 0, and shall awlasy set the Secure ToF Measurement field to 0.
+The ISTA that does not support secure ToF measurement shall set the Secure ToF Supported field to 0, and shall always set the Secure ToF Measurement field to 0.

-Depending on the setting of the Secure ToF Supported field and Secure ToF Measurement field of the intiating STA, the RSTA may set the Secure ToF Measurement field according to Table abc.
+Depending on the setting of the Secure ToF Supported field and Secure ToF Measurement field of the ISTA, the RSTA may set the Secure ToF Measurement field according to Table abc.
 Other combinations not listed in the Table abc, shall not be set by both the ISTA and RSTA.

 Table abc: Possible setting of Secure ToF Measurement field based on the setting of the Secure ToF Supported field and Secure ToF Measurement field of the intiating STA.